On phenomenological parametrizations for the luminosity distance of gravitational waves: Confronting theory and parametrizations

 \section{Confronting theory and parametrizations}

-Overall, the simple parametrizations $\delta_I$ (eq.~\eqref{eq:param1}) and $\Xi_I$ (eq.~\eqref{eq:param1xi}) provide a better fit to all the ESGB models described above and, as anticipated, the fits for $\Xi(z)$ are better than the fits for $\delta(z)$, as we describe in more detail below.
+{ We present, in Fig.~\ref{fig:dhostdata}, an initial exploration of the viability of $\delta_X$ and $\Xi_X$ for fitting the predictions of a model of DHOST gravity.
+Now we want to see whether this parametrization also fits predictions of quadratic gravity, and if it does, we want to compare it to the fits provided by the parametrizations $I, II, III$.
+Thus, we begin this section by exploring these three parametrizations in quadratic gravity, showing explicitly, that $I$ works better than $II$ and $III$ for this class of models; and then we compare the fits provided by the parametrizations $I$ and $X$. }

-In Fig.~\ref{fig:modcomparison} we show the theoretical profiles for $\delta(z)$ and $\Xi(z)$ for models A-D with the constants reported in Table~\ref{tab:models}, as well as the parametrizations $\delta_{I},\delta_{II},\delta_{III}$ (left panels) and $\Xi_{I},\Xi_{II},\Xi_{III}$ (right panels).
+In Fig.~\ref{fig:modcomparison} we show the theoretical profiles for {$\delta$} and $\Xi(z)$ for models A-D with the constants reported in Table~\ref{tab:models}, as well as the parametrizations $\delta_{I},\delta_{II},\delta_{III}$ (left panels) and $\Xi_{I},\Xi_{II},\Xi_{III}$ (right panels).
 By design $\delta_{II}(0) = 0$, this is required in models where the cosmological solution evolves towards a de Sitter fixed point.
 Similarly, $\delta_{III}(0) = 0$ for $n>1$.
-This restriction makes $\delta_{II}$ and $\delta_{III}$ unable to reproduce the theoretical $\delta(z)$ in the models we are studying when $z\to 0$.
-Since $\Xi(z)$ is a cumulative effect, it is highly sensitive to the behaviour of $\delta(z)$ near $z\to 0$.
-Thus, if $\delta(z\sim 0)$ is not well fitted neither is $\Xi(z)$, unless we allow $\Xi(z)$ to select its best fit parameters independently of those of $\delta(z)$.
-In this case, the parameters extracted from the fit to $\Xi(z)$ do not necessarily agree with those extracted from the fit to $\delta(z)$.
-It is important to keep this in mind when fitting actual data: a good fit to $\Xi(z)$ does not imply that the same parameters provide a good fit for $\delta(z)$, therefore, fitting one quantity is not enough to conclude that the parametrizations favour a certain model.
+This restriction makes $\delta_{II}$ and $\delta_{III}$ unable to reproduce the theoretical {$\delta$} in the models we are studying when $z\to 0$.
+Since $\Xi(z)$ is a cumulative effect, it is sensitive to the behaviour of {$\delta$} near $z\to 0$.
+Thus, if $\delta(z\sim 0)$ is not well fitted neither is $\Xi(z)$, unless we allow $\Xi(z)$ to select its best fit parameters independently of those of {$\delta$}.
+In this case, the parameters extracted from the fit to $\Xi(z)$ do not necessarily agree with those extracted from the fit to {$\delta$}.
+It is important to keep this in mind when fitting actual data: a good fit to $\Xi(z)$ does not imply that the same parameters provide a good fit for {$\delta$}, therefore, fitting one quantity is not enough to conclude that the parametrizations favour a certain model.

 In Table~\ref{tab:paramvalues} we report the best fit parameters obtained from independent fits for $\delta(z)$ and $\Xi(z)$ with the three parametrizations described in Sec.~\ref{sec:linwave}.
-Both from Fig.~\ref{fig:modcomparison} and from the errors reported in Table~\ref{tab:paramvalues} we conclude that the parametrization $\Xi_I$ performs better than the others.
+Either from Fig.~\ref{fig:modcomparison} or from the errors reported in Table~\ref{tab:paramvalues} we conclude that the parametrization $\Xi_I$ performs better than the others.
 A few remarks about these figures are in order.